 To sum it up, there are over 3,900 curves along the 500 kilometers of Loop we will be traversing.
-Some participants complain they actually became dizzy getting whipped around so many non-stop turns.
-And to put this entire tour in even sharper perspective, I do not even rate the Mae Hong Son Loop as the best road on the tour!
 The Mae Hong Son Loop is definitely one of the greatest motorcycle roads in the world.
 Towering forest, corkscrewing mountain roads, waterfalls, lakes, and hilltribe villages will not fail to impress even the most widely-traveled rider.
 This is one hell of an exciting drive through some of Thailand’s most breathtaking scenery.

 To see what you are actually in for, you can watch high-definition videos of an entire ride around the Mae Hong Son Loop.

 We stop for the night in the provincial capital of MAE HONG SON Our lodgings are at another award-winning lodging, the FERN RESORT.
+After settling in we gather at the Garden Bar to watch the sunset between the hills over a complimentary Margarita a hose specialty known as the Margarita sunset.
 Their restaurant has won numerous awards from numerous culinary organizations – wait till you taste the chicken wrapped in pandan leaves!
-Another feast awaits
+Another feast awaits.

 Length of ride: 270 kms. / 130 miles.
 Driving time: approximately 5 hours